yieldprotocol/vault-v2/packages/foundry/contracts/README_WITCH.md

 This contest is for the first major refactor on liquidations engine for the Yield Protocol.
 The existing engine has been heavily used since its launch in October 2021 and in that time we have found that liquidations have not been as fair as we would have liked.
 More often than not, liquidated users have lost all their collateral as we have failed to make liquidations competitive.

 This second version of the Witch aims to:
-1. Give us more flexibility in exploring different liquidation models, including running instant auctions at a fixed discount so that vaults can be liquidated in a single transaction if there is not enough competition from liquidators.
+1. Give us more flexibility in exploring different liquidation models, including liquidating collateral at a fixed discount in a single transaction if there is not enough competition from liquidators.
 2. Make liquidations more profitable for liquidators by allowing payments in fyToken.
 3. Introduce a mechanism to reward starting an auction.
 4. Allow fine-tuning of all parameters for any collateral/underlying pair.